nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 ## Comments

-This article focused on showing how to apply DSC Configuration through an Azure DevOps CD Pipeline.
+This article focused on showing how to apply DSC Configuration through an Azure DevOps CD Pipeline to an Azure Virtual Machine.
 Whether it is traditional VMs or Kubernetes infrastructure, you can build, deploy and update your entire Infrastructure by implemeting GitOps in your Team and this is all possible through Azure DevOps!